 Coterminal students who wish to take a leave of absence are subject to the Leave of Absence policies for undergraduate and graduate students, as described in the "Leaves of Absence and Reinstatement (Undergraduate)" and "Leaves of Absence (Graduate)" sections of the Stanford Bulletin.

 Graduate students, including coterminal students, must obtain permission from the master’s degree program.
-A coterminal student whose undergraduate degree has not been conferred must also obtain permission from the office of Undergraduate Advising and Research, and may not take a leave of absence unless approved for both the graduate and undergraduate leave.
+A coterminal student whose undergraduate degree has not been conferred must also obtain permission from the Academic Advising office, and may not take a leave of absence unless approved for both the graduate and undergraduate leave.

 Coterminal students are permitted to request a leave of absence for the first quarter of the graduate program.

 Leaves of absence are granted for a maximum of one calendar year, or four quarters.
 An extension of leave, for a maximum of one year or four quarters, is approved only in unusual circumstances.
 Leaves of absences may not exceed a cumulative total of two years (8 quarters including Summer quarters), including both undergraduate and graduate programs.

 Coterminal students who wish to change from one master’s degree to another before conferral of the bachelor’s degree must first meet with the Coterminal Advisor in Academic Advising to discuss next steps and ensure your programs can be changed.

 All courses, including any prior course transfer from the undergraduate career, remain in the graduate career.
 The new degree program may choose not to approve all courses towards the new master’s degree program requirements.
 If the bachelor's degree has not yet been conferred, the student may elect to transfer courses back to the undergraduate career.
 Any coterm program that has been discontinued will appear on the transcript in a 'Discontinued' status.